jimkyoon/intro-web-dev/README.md

 Clients are usually devices or programs that you and I use everyday on a regular basis.
 Computers such as desktops and laptops.
 Smartphones and tablets can be included in this category.

-Servers are computers as well, but their main function is the hold pages and application logic.
+Servers are computers as well, but their main function is to hold pages and application logic.
 When a user makes a request, the server will get what it was asked and send back a response.

 # URL or Uniform Resource Locator
 The URL is essentially a reference point to where a resource is held.